Thelma Harper: Appearance

 Mama's appearance is based on that of a stereotypical elderly woman.
 She is a thickset, pursed-lipped widow, with silvery blue curls.
 All of her outfits have consisted of various short-sleeved, floral-print dresses that carry lace collars.
 As much of Mama's time on Mama's Family was spent cooking and cleaning, her dresses were often worn with an overlapping apron.
-Mama's lower legs have been clasped by visible support hose since the outset of Mama's Family; she wore no support hose during "The Family" sketches, but was seen in them by the Eunice movie.
+Mama's lower legs have been clasped by visible support hose since the outset of Mama's Family; she wore no support hose during "The Family" sketches, but was seen in them by the arrival of the Eunice movie.
 For footwear, Mama regularly wore white orthopedic, colonial shoes that took an oxford heels style.

-Mama regularly wore a few fashion accessories, including a white pearl necklace and white pearl earrings as well as a wristwatch.

-Mama's outerwear worn when visiting public venues always consisted of the same purple sweater, draped casually over her shoulders without arms in the sleeves; headpieces made completely of artificial plant petals; and a white purse, which she didn't hesitate to use as a weapon when given the opportunity.

-Mama's persona
+Persona

 Character development and evolution

 The character of "Mama" was originally based, at least in part, on the relationship between Carol Burnett's mother and grandmother and was intended to be a maternal, elderly version of Eunice.
 Lawrence has noted that she also used her southern ex-mother-in-law and her own grandmother from Missouri in the genesis of Mama.

 The persona of the "Mama" character was redeveloped for Mama's Family after the character's inception on The Family skits.
 Lawrence recognized the modifications early on and disapproved.
 She has revealed that she originally found the softening of the "Mama" character to be unfunny.
 However, Lawrence has stated that after counsel about the character needing reshaping to fit sitcom television from Harvey Korman (played the "Ed" character), she came to accept and later embrace the adjusted version of Mama.
 She has stated that to this day, she appreciates how the character has "blossomed" and "matured" from "The Family" sketches.
-The original writers of the character had based Mama on their real-life family members and thus disapproved of the adjustments.
+The original writers of the character, Dick Clair and Jenna McMahon, had based Mama on their real-life family members and thus disapproved of the adjustments.